-- Peak Shaving: Used to avoid peak demand charges from the grid by using a combination of settings to limit the power drawn from the grid. - Backup Mode/AC Charge Mode: Used to save battery power as a last resort.
-The solar arrays power the loads, and when PV is insufficient, loads will pull from the grid.
-The inverter will only power loads with battery when there are no other options. - PV Charge Priority: Used to charge battery bank with PV; once battery bank is charged, then PV will be used to power loads. - Forced Discharge/Export PV Only: Used to sell PV and/or battery power back to the grid. - Self-Consumption: Used to significantly lower grid consumption.
-Solar arrays to power loads, when PV is insufficient, batteries power loads, and AC is only used as a last resort.
+- Backup Mode: Used to save battery power as a last resort.
+The solar array powers the loads, and when PV is insufficient, loads will pull from the grid.
+The inverter will only power loads with battery when there are no other options. - Peak Shaving: Used to avoid peak demand charges from the grid by using a combination of settings to limit the power drawn from the grid. - AC Charge Mode: Used to charge batteries with grid power when electricity prices are cheap, and discharge battery power to supply load or export to the grid when electricity prices are high. - PV Charge Priority: Used to charge battery bank with PV; once battery bank is charged, then PV will be used to power loads. - Forced Discharge/Export PV Only: Used to sell PV and/or battery power back to the grid. - Self-Consumption: Used to significantly lower grid consumption.
+Solar arrays power loads and, when PV is insufficient, batteries power loads; AC is only used as a last resort.